Why Work Life Balance Is So Important

 2. Attention is paid where due

-Work life balance is certainly a topic of debate at the moment, but do you believe that it is possible to achieve the true balance?
+Work life balance is certainly a topic of debate at the moment, but do you believe that it is possible to achieve a truly equal balance between the personal and professional spheres of your life?
 I’d love to hear from people both for and against the importance of separating work and home, and delve into this topic further.